 If there is a group of friends sitting down, it is impolite to order your own glass, instead a bottle for the whole table should be ordered.

 Raki has a subtle taste of aniseed and it can be tempting to drink the whole bottle but before you knock back glass after glass, be aware that the alcohol content is 40%.

 I have heard locals say that if you are suffering the next morning, drink one more glass of Raki and you will feel on top of the world; the equivalent of the western saying “hair of the dog”

 What Brands of Turkish Raki are sold?

 Yeni Raki is the most popular brand and this has been in production since 1944.
 Other brands include Tekirdag, Izmir, Altinas and Efe.
 As well as ordering glasses, Raki is available in four sizes of bottles 20cl, 35cl, 70cl and 100cl.

 As much as Raki should be drunk with water, some clever Turkish executives hit upon the idea of Raki cocktails so they could cash in on the popularity.

 Learn about traditions, cultures and destinations on our tours of Turkey.
-From the east to the west, the country is introduced through its people.
+From the east to the west, the country is introduced through its people and places.
 Find out more…